 Take these three, three-word tips for a test drive this Thanksgiving:

-Beat the temptation to overindulge by treating Thanksgiving dinner as a normal meal.
+Beat the temptation to overindulge by treating Thanksgiving dinner like a normal meal.

-Your health care training program has likely taught you that even moderate exercise can make a substantial difference on your overall wellness.
+Your health care training program has likely taught you that even moderate exercise can make a substantial difference in your overall wellness.

 Take control this year.
 Put your thankfulness in action by showing your body how much you care and value your health.
 Practice portion control.
 Save by swapping.
 And add some activity.